General

 5. **Think team-first**: Store knowledge that would help other team members

-6. **Attribute individual preferences**: Store "Alice prefers X" not just "User prefers X"
+6. **Attribute individual preferences**: Store "Alice reviewed the PR and asked for X" not just "User prefers X"

 Information